 For each of the elements of the code of practice (see Appendix A: Code of Practice), field workers collected a range of evidence indicating the extent to which they were a part of the provision observed.
 We then analysed the frequency with which different elements of the code were enacted across the 75 examples of practice.
-As we report on the four key areas of the code of practice in detail later in the report, they are not included in the analysis in this section.
+We report in this section the extent to which elements of the code of practice, other than the four key benchmark areas already described, were present in the provision we observed.